ntustison/LAMNrFlows/Manuscript/intro.md

 ## Latent-aligned multiview flows

-We introduce latent-aligned multiview normalizing flows (LAM-Flow), a general framework that learns shared and private latent structure across multiple views while preserving exact likelihoods and invertibility.
+We introduce latent-aligned multiview normalizing (LAMNr) flows, a general framework that learns shared and private latent structure across multiple views while preserving exact likelihoods and invertibility.
 For images we adopt Glow-style models to retain multiscale access.
 For imaging-derived phenotypes